Zintom/XamarinStudioLinker/README.md

 Creates a temporary Android Studio/Intellij IDEA project and uses a *symbolic link* which links your Xamarin.Android `Resources` folder with the temporary project, it will then conveniently launch Android Studio into the project whereby you can edit your resources (layout, colours, vector assets, etc), any changes will instantly reflect in your Xamarin.Android project.

-**Requires Visual Studio to be running as Administrator** ([CreateSymbolicLinkW](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createsymboliclinkw) prerequisite).
+**Requires Visual Studio to be running as Administrator when you first use the extension for a given project ([CreateSymbolicLinkW](https://docs.microsoft.com/en-us/windows/win32/api/winbase/nf-winbase-createsymboliclinkw) prerequisite), subsequent use does not require elevation.**

 Download from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Zintom.XamarinStudioLinker).